 The birth of the ‘bitten apple’ logo

-Apple’s first corporate logo was actually not the memorable “bitten apple” logo at all.
+Apple’s very first corporate logo was actually not the memorable “bitten apple” logo at all.
 A riff on a Victorian woodcut, it portrayed Sir Isaac Newton sitting beneath a tree with a solitary apple dangling over his head.
 A quotation from William Wordsworth’s The Prelude ran around the image’s border: “A mind forever wandering through strange seas of thought, alone.”
 (Apple’s third co-founder, Ron Wayne — who sold his stake in the company for just $800 — designed the original logo.)

 After less than a year, Apple replaced that logo with the outline we know today.
 Designed by 29-year-old Rob Janoff, it coincided with the debut of the Apple II at the West Coast Computer Faire, which marked Apple’s graduation from a small startup to a serious business.
 Janoff was a junior art designer at Regis McKenna, a firm that handled a lot of Apple’s early marketing and publicity.

 Jobs gave Janoff — who does not receive any royalties for his design — two directions for the Apple logo.
 One, don’t make it cute.
 And two, find some way to visually incorporate the Apple II’s revolutionary 16-color display.

 Janoff added the bite in the apple to give it a sense of scale when reproduced at different sizes.
 (It was also a play on the word “byte.”)
 The colorful stripes showed off the Apple II’s big feature, while embracing the countercultural tenor of the times.